yuanyuan11234/Yuan_Li-Koopman-for-Gas-Network/README.md

-# Koopman Operator-based Gas Network Model for Optimal Dispatch
+# Dataset for Koopman-based Gas Network Analysis
 Welcome to the GitHub repository for the Koopman-based analysis of gas networks.
 This repository includes datasets and supplementary materials associated with the related research paper.

 ## Authors